We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-To diffuse lemon essential oil, place three or four drops in the diffuser of your choice.
+To diffuse lemon essential oil, place 3 or 4 drops in the diffuser of your choice.
 Make sure you’re in a well-ventilated area, and limit your aromatherapy sessions to 30 minutes.

 To use lemon essential oil topically, mix it well with a carrier oil of your choice.

-Test the mixture on a small, inconspicuous area of your skin before you apply it somewhere sensitive, like your face.
+Test the mixture on a small, inconspicuous area of your skin, like your forearms, before you apply it somewhere sensitive like your face.
 If after 24 hours you see redness or irritation, don’t use the mixture.

 To avoid skin damage, make sure you wash off lemon oil before exposing your skin to sunlight.